 - Big another surprise here – first place is … Super Rokkor 50/2!
 Wide opened at F2 it is sharper than Minolta MD 50/1.4 at F2.8.
-Additionally, amount of sharpness doesn’t changes significantly up to F16.
-It’s double strange if remember that in middle position this lens shows worst results.
+Additionally, the amount of sharpness doesn’t change significantly up to F16.
+It’s double strange if remember that in middle position this lens shows the worst results.

 - Canon S 50/1.8 – third.
 Actually, it is very close to second place, because looks the same as Minolta MD 50/1.4 at F4, but not so good on F2.8.